 Amazingly, from 2001 on, Dilla was also a prolific solo artist.
 A couple singles and the Welcome 2 Detroit album came out in 2001, and a number of low-key instrumental compilations and incidental 12" singles followed shortly thereafter.
 Rarely praised for his mike skills, he was often assisted by the likes of Phat Kat, Lacks, and Frank-n-Dank.
 Wooed by a Madlib mixtape that featured the rhymes of Oxnard's finest over his own beats, Dilla forged an alliance with his admirer for 2003's Champion Sound, released under the name Jaylib.
 It was around this time that his health took a sharp decline.
 For over two years, he had to use a dialysis machine.
 Despite having to perform in a wheelchair, he was still able to tour in Europe during late 2005.

 Donuts, an album of instrumentals that Dilla completed during one of his extended hospital stays, was released on February 7, 2006, his 32nd birthday.
-Three days later, while staying at his Los Angeles home with his mother, he passed away, a victim of cardiac arrest.
+Three days later, while staying at his Los Angeles home with his mother, Maureen "Ma Dukes" Yancey, he passed away, a victim of cardiac arrest.
 While reflecting on the tremendous loss, close colleague and friend Thompson (an authority if there ever was one) compared the producer's level of genius to that of jazz giant Charlie Parker.
-Karriem Riggins, a close associate, put the final touches on another album -- The Shining -- which was released six months later.
+Karriem Riggins, a close associate, put the final touches on another album, The Shining, which was released six months later.